Pranavk-official/KTU-S7-CSE_CD-Lab/Algorithms.md

 - Start the program and include the necessary header file <stdio.h>.
 - Define the regular expressions to match the different token types, such as keywords, preprocessor directives, identifiers, numbers, comments, and unknown tokens.
-- Use the yyin variable to open the input file "var.c" for reading.
+- Use the yyin variable to open the input file "input.c" for reading.
 - Call the yylex() function to start the lexical analysis.
 - The yylex() function will match the input text against the defined regular expressions and print the token type and its corresponding text for each match.
 - The yywrap() function will return 1 when the end of the input file is reached.